When to quit? Here’s a simple heuristic that has been monumental for me:

 So if you’re loving something, don’t feel pressure to prove or explain yourself to the world.
 Stay alive!
-But if you’re bored and unhappy with something, you’d better start asking questions quickly.
+But if you’re bored and unhappy with something, you’d better start asking questions quickly about when to quit.
 If you can’t definitively prove it’ll get you someplace you know you want to go and that nothing else would, stop right now.
 Quit as soon as possible.
 Exit.
 Keep exiting until you’re not doing stuff you hate.

 There’s no virtue in hope if it’s an aimless, indefinite hope that continuing with a job or school or relationship or lifestyle you hate will somehow magically result in something you don’t.
 It won’t.